We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Does breast pain and tenderness occur with each menstrual period?

 During a breast exam, your doctor will feel for any lumps, and will take notes about the physical qualities of the lumps.
-Your doctor will also show you how to perform breast self-exams if you do not know how.
+If asked, your doctor can also show you how to properly perform a breast self-exam.

-If your doctor detects any abnormal changes, they may perform a mammogram.
-This diagnostic test uses X-ray imaging to view the inside of the breast.
+If your doctor detects any abnormal changes, they may perform a mammogram (or an ultrasound if you are under age 35).
+A mammogram uses X-ray imaging to view the inside of the breast.
 During this test, the breast is placed between an X-ray plate and a plastic plate and compressed, or flattened, to create a clear image.
 This test may cause temporary discomfort or a pinching sensation.
 In some cases, a biopsy (tissue sample from the breast lump) may be necessary if lumps appear to be malignant (cancerous).

-Premenstrual breast pain can be treated effectively with over-the-counter non-steroidal anti-inflammatory drugs (NSAIDs):
+Premenstrual breast pain can be treated effectively with over-the-counter nonsteroidal anti-inflammatory drugs (NSAIDs), such as:

 These medications can also relieve cramping associated with PMS.

-Hormonal birth control, including oral contraceptive pills and Depo-Provera injections, could also calm your premenstrual breast symptoms.
-Ask your healthcare provider about these options if you suffer from severe breast pain and are not interested in becoming pregnant in the near future.
+Hormonal birth control, including oral contraceptive pills, could also calm your premenstrual breast symptoms.
+Ask your healthcare provider about these options if you experience severe breast pain and are not interested in becoming pregnant in the near future.

 Diet can play a role in breast pain.
 Caffeine, alcohol, and foods that are high in fat and salt can increase discomfort.
 Reducing or eliminating these substances from your diet in the week or two before your period may help manage or prevent symptoms.